-There are no known evangelical Christians among the Khanti.
+There are only a handful of known evangelical Christians among the Khanti.
 At the beginning of the twentieth century, missionary influence caused many to turn to Christ.
 However, today there is little evidence of this work.
 The Khanti need laborers and much prayer to be reached with the Gospel.

 * Ask the Lord to send forth laborers willing to adapt to the harsh Siberian climate to work among the Khanti.

-* Ask the Holy Spirit to grant wisdom and favor to the missions agency that is currently focusing on the Khanti.
+* Ask the Holy Spirit to grant wisdom and favor to any missions agencies that are currently focusing on the Khanti.